naurril/SUSTechPOINTS/doc/data-format.md

 **Rotation**

 For rotation we use Euler angle representation (XYZ order, default of THREE.js library).
 The yaw angle (rotation around z axis, the heading direction of target object) of 0 degree is parallel to the +x axis of the LiDAR system and it's counter-clockwise if viewed from above.

+Three.js uses intrinsic Tait-Bryan angles.
+This means that rotations are performed with respect to the local coordinate system.
+That is, for order 'XYZ', the rotation is first around the local-X axis (which is the same as the world-X axis), then around local-Y (which may now be different from the world Y-axis), then local-Z (which may be different from the world Z-axis).

 Our tool supports pitch and roll angles, they are rotations around x/y axies of the box's local coordinate system, in which the x-axis goes forward, and the y-axis goes left-hand, the z-axis goes upward.